 - Product Design and Development

-Applying knowledge immediately in the real world is a cornerstone of MIT education.
+Applying knowledge immediately in the real world is a cornerstone of MIT education and this interdisciplinary dual degree program.
 Many graduate courses throughout the institute have a project or consulting component.
 At MIT Sloan, students can take Action Learning Labs to gain hands-on experience in various subject areas.
 Popular among LGOs are:

 LGOs also spend six months off-campus to work on the LGO Internship: a research fellowship at an LGO partner company that combines rigorous graduate level engineering and business applications.
 Internship research forms the basis for the master’s thesis, overseen by both a management advisor from Sloan and an engineering advisor from the engineering department.